peterthehan/discord-active-role-bot/README.md

 ]
 ```

-> `roleDuration` (in seconds) is how long the role is given to the member before it is removed.
+- `roleDuration` (in seconds) is how long the role is given to the member before it is removed.

+4. `npm start` to run the bot.

 Visit for more help or information!